simonbuchan/native-reg/README.md

 Wraps [`RegOpenKeyExW`](https://docs.microsoft.com/en-us/windows/desktop/api/winreg/nf-winreg-regopenkeyexw)

+> Opens the specified registry key.
+Note that key names are not case sensitive.

 Returns `null` if `subKey` does not exist under `hkey`.

-You must call `closeKey` on the result to clean up.
+You must call [`closeKey`](#closekey) on the result to clean up.

 ```ts
 export function openKey(